You budget online. You invest online. Why not apply for your life insurance online?Read more

 After making sure you’ve covered all of the immediate expenses, your first priority is using some of a life insurance payout to build an emergency fund, Kopp says.
 This will give you a cash reserve so you won’t be derailed by the unexpected, he notes.

 Financial professionals typically recommend having enough in an emergency fund to cover three to six months’ worth of expenses.
-If the money is kept in a high-yield savings account, it can earn interest and be easily accessed if and when emergencies arise.
+If the life insurance proceeds are kept in a high-yield savings account, it can earn interest and be easily accessed if and when emergencies arise.

 Pay off high-interest debt